ume01234/leetcode-log/README.md

 ## Repository Structure

 For each problem, I include:
-- `solution.py`: My final accepted solution
+- `solution.py`: My final accepted solution.
-- `README.md`: My thought process, failed attempts, and takeaways
+- `README.md`: My thought process, failed attempts, and takeaways.
        - **Date solved, Time spent, Difficulty**
        - **Problem** – summary in my own words
        - **My Thinking** – initial approach and reasoning
        - **Insights from Solution** – what I learned after reviewing the solution/editorial
        - **Key Points** – lessons learned, patterns, and important reminders

 All notes are written in English to practice technical writing.
 My goal is to improve both my algorithm skills and English technical writing.

-Problems are organized as folders with the format: `0001-title-name`
+Problems are organized as folders with the format: `0001-title-name`.

 ---